xaix1999/bitburner/README.md

 hnet.js - 5.70 GB - Set at buying 5 upgrades per cycle/chance (when the money is available), also added hash sells.
 Reduced ram usages by 0.4 GB.

-less8.js - 8.00 GB - Rewrite of previous hack script to use less than 8 GB for fresh new runs.
+less8.js - 7.10 GB - Rewrite of previous hack script to use less than 8 GB for fresh new runs.
 It will pickup player owned servers as long as the name is similiar to the pserv.js format, or more exactly, starts with "s-" or "hacknet-node-".
-Third version of the script.

 pserv.js - 7.40 GB - Rewritten to reduce GB.
 Updated for BitNodes with reduced max ram amounts.